robjwells/robjwells.github.io/content/posts/2013/03/2013-03 - setting a date with textexpander.md

 ---
-title: Setting a date with TextExpander
+title: "Setting a date with TextExpander"
 date: 2013-03-06 10:45
 tags: ["AppleScript", "TextExpander"]
 ---